So, what are bonds? They’re basically cashing in on IOUs.

 You might also see YTM, or “yield to maturity” quoted.
 YTM is an estimated return of the bond if you hold on to it until the maturity date.

-The price of bonds typically rises close to the maturity date, because there’s more certainty the face value will be repaid.
-The price will also increase when the stock market is experiencing difficulties and people are looking for stable investments in the form of bonds.
+The price typically rises close to the maturity date, because there’s more certainty the face value will be repaid.
+The price will also increase when the stock market is experiencing difficulties and people are looking for stable investments.
 Both factors will reduce the yield for the investor.

 Higher yield bonds are usually riskier, so please bear this in mind when checking the market.